 Scholarly Commons Citation

 Keller, Bruce P. and Tushnet, Rebecca, "Even More Parodic than the Real Thing: Parody Lawsuits Revisited" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 551.
+551.